Here are some questions you might have about Walk to Tuk.

 Can a team participate from outside of the NWT?

 A team can register from anywhere in the world!
-However, only teams in the NWT will be eligible for prizes.
+However, only teams and team members in the NWT will be eligible for prizes.

 Can a family member or friend who lives outside of the NWT be a member of an NWT team?